SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/digital_shadows.md

 Digital Shadows SearchLight continuously searches and identifies any unwanted exposures, and provides contextualised alerts to better understand the associated risks.

-In this documenation we will explain how to collect and send SearchLight™ logs to SEKOIA.IO.
+In this documenation we will explain how to collect and send SearchLight logs to SEKOIA.IO.

 {!operation_center/integration_catalog/generated/digital-shadows-searchlight_do_not_edit_manually.md!}